 What is Freedom To Operate?

-Why is FTO important to med device companies?
+Why is FTO important to medical device, healthtech & biotech companies?

-A freedom to operate search generally involves searching for issued or pending patents, industry-specific publications, and other relevant published materials which may reveal potential patent rights of others.
-An experienced IP professional will ensure that the analysis covers key competitors within the technical field to minimize the risk of missing any crucial third-party IP.
+A freedom to operate search generally involves searching for issued or pending patents, industry-specific publications, and other relevant published materials which may reveal the potential patent rights of others.
+An experienced IP professional will ensure the search covers key competitors within the technical field to avoid missing any crucial third-party IP.

 What is FTO analysis & opinion?

 By analyzing the FTO search results, your IP attorney can provide a legal opinion as to whether any rights uncovered pose a potential risk of infringement.
 If the FTO opinion suggests there is freedom to operate, companies may choose to pursue their development plans and to protect their innovation with patenting.
 If the FTO opinion suggests there is blocked or restricted freedom to operate, companies may consider patent purchases, licensing, or cross-licensing as alternatives.